gbrucepayne/pyatcommand/README.md

     Any CME/CMS ERROR results will be placed in `info` when `ok` is `False`
     * `crc_ok` (`bool` or `None`) If CRC feature is supported, indicates if the response had a valid CRC.
+* Alterntively to the `AtResponse` object, you can pass kwarg `raw=True` to receive the complete response as an ASCII string.

 ### Unsolicited Response Codes (URC)